-a.
+- a.
 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.

-- b.
-Possible indicators: - i.
-Any allegations made by a child concerning sexual abuse.

-ii.
-The child has an excessive preoccupation with sexual matters and inappropriate knowledge of adult sexual behaviour for their age, or regularly engages in sexual play inappropriate for their age.

-iii.
-Sexual activity through words, play or drawing.
+This may involve physical contact including penetrative sex, oral sex, masturbation, kissing, rubbing, or touching outside of clothing, or it may involve non-contact activities such as involving children in watching sexual activities, producing or looking at sexual images, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+Abusers can be men, women or other children. - b.
+Possible signs of sexual abuse are: - i.
+Any allegations made by a child concerning sexual abuse. - ii.
+The child has an excessive preoccupation with sexual matters and inappropriate knowledge of adult sexual behaviour for their age, or regularly engages in sexual play inappropriate for their age. - iii.
+Sexual activity through words, play or drawing. - iv.

-iv.
 Repeated urinary infections or unexplained stomach pains.

 - v.
 The child is sexually provocative or seductive with adults. - vi.
-Inappropriate bed-sharing arrangements at home.

-vii.
-Severe sleep disturbances with fears, phobias, vivid dreams or nightmares which sometimes have overt or veiled sexual connotations.
+Inappropriate bed-sharing arrangements at home. - vii.
+Severe sleep disturbances with fears, phobias, vivid dreams or nightmares which sometimes have overt or veiled sexual connotations. - viii.

-viii.
 Eating disorders such as anorexia or bulimia.